qduanmu/complyscribe/CONTRIBUTING.md

 ### Running tests

+* `make test`:  Run unit tests
-Run all tests with `make test` or `make test-slow` to run all tests including end-to-end.
+* `make test-slow`: Run all tests including end-to-end.
+For information on end-to-end tests, see the e2e [README.md](./tests/e2e/README.md).
-For information on end-to-end tests, see [README.md](./tests/e2e/README.md).
+* `make test-integration`: Run integration tests, which may be slow and also make network requests.
+For information on integration tests, see the integration [README.md](./tests/integration/README.md).

 #### Running tests with make
 ```bash